rackerlabs/support-how-to/content/cloud-servers/troubleshoot-remote-access-to-sql-server.md

 product_url: cloud-servers
 ---

-When you can't connect to a Microsoft SQL Server instance remotely through ODBC, Visual Studio, or a SQL Server Management Studio connection, usually the Windows firewall is blocking the access.
+When you can't connect to a [Microsoft&reg; SQL Server&reg;](https://www.rackspace.com/managed-hosting/database-services/microsoft-sql) instance remotely through ODBC, Visual Studio, or a SQL Server
+Management Studio connection, usually the Windows firewall is blocking the access.
 Use the resolutions in this article to troubleshoot the issue.

 ### Open TCP ports